 - please pick up the lobster from its midsection as the tail is mighty

 - bag the lobster tail first; this way, it will swim into the bag rather than out

 No fishing license is required when fishing from any public pier in California., but do not forget to have your Lobster Report Card!

-Only 5 hoop nets are allowed per person.
+Only five hoop nets are allowed per person.

-The best pier to try fishing for the spiny lobster in San Diego would be Ocean Beach Pier.
+Ocean Beach Pier is the best pier to try fishing for the spiny lobster in San Diego.

-I can recall several times when anglers who were looking for fish ended up catching a lobster.
+I recall several times when anglers looking for fish caught a lobster.
 Unfortunately, I had to remind them that you can only keep the lobster during the season and only by a hoop net, so they needed to throw it back. (more down below)